jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/blog/additional.md

-You must send the text in *.adoc* and *.pdf* and the images for the blog post to fruiz@fluidattacks.com or fzarate@fluidattacks.com.
+You must send the text in *.adoc* and *.pdf* and the images for the blog post to fruiz@fluidattacks.com.
-Our editors will review these files to determine and let you know whether or not we will publish your writing on our website.
+Our editor will review these files to determine and let you know whether or not we will publish your writing on our website.